Towards Real-World Applications of Personalized Anesthesia Using Policy Constraint Q Learning for Propofol Infusion Control: Experiments and Results

 where $\mu_X$ and $\sigma_X$ denote the mean and variance of the variable $X$, respectively; similarly for $Y$.

-As indicated in Table \ref{tab:corr}, the dose recommended by PCQL showed a stronger correlation with MAP compared to the dose recommended by the anesthesiologist (0.245 compared to 0.081).
-This suggests the possibility of computer-assisted precision anesthesia.
-Because anesthesiologists are routinely responsible for more than one procedure at a time, it is not possible to provide much-customized care for a single patient.
-Anesthesiologists are also required to work intensive, long hours.
-Since the human attention span decreases with work time, it is extremely challenging to keep an eye on the patient's vital signs and administer medications in real-time during the late stages of anesthesia.
-However, as can be seen in Figure \ref{fig:cmp_pred_gt_map}, the recommended dose of PCQL is more sensitive and responsive to changes in the patient's vital signs.
-It promises to provide higher quality and more personalized anesthesia infusion management.
+As indicated in Table~\ref{tab:corr}, the dose recommended by PCQL showed a stronger correlation with MAP compared to anesthesiologists' (0.245 compared to 0.081).
+This is probably because in clinical practice, anesthesiologists are typically responsible for multiple procedures and cannot attend to the same patient continuously.
+Furthermore, the focus of human anesthesiologists cannot be sustained for extended periods.
+In contrast, as illustrated in Fig.~\ref{fig:cmp_pred_gt_map}, the dose recommended by PCQL are more sensitive and responsive to changes in the patient's vital signs.
+This suggests the potential for computer-assisted precision anesthesia and offers the prospect of delivering higher quality, more personalized anesthesia infusion management.